martinring/thesis/src/1-Introduction.md

 # Introduction

 Contemporary embedded and cyber-physical systems have become so commonplace that we, almost unconsciously, rely on their correct functioning --- we just expect our smartphone, our car, our home appliances to work.
 This is contrary to the fact that these systems have reached a complexity where the verification of their correct behaviour becomes prohibitively expensive.
 In the past decades, the verification of embedded and cyber-physical systems has become a pressing, complex and elaborate problem for which a number of high-end tools are available [@Simulation;@Wille2009;@Clarke:2000;@DBLP:conf/ddecs/KoczorMPP16].
 Designers and verification engineers have access to an enormous amount of computational power, e.g. in terms of high-end design and compute servers.
-However, time-to-market constraints are putting increasing pressure on releasing products earlier and, hence, a full correctness proof is only ever done for the most safety-critical systems.
-For all other devices, errors during the design process may remain undetected in the final product.
+[Yet, time-to-market constraints pressurize the early release of products.
+As a result, full correctness proofs are often reserved for only the most safety-critical systems.]{.changed .minor} For all other devices, errors during the design process may remain undetected in the final product.

-This is obviously caused by the exponential nature of the problem.
+[The exponential nature of the problem is fundamentally tied to the combinatorial explosion in verification scenarios ]{.changed}[@Clarke:2000].
 Each year, more complex systems are being designed and need to be verified.
+[As systems incorporate more components and interconnections, the number of potential states and behaviors to verify grows disproportionately.
+Moore's Law, which observes a doubling in transistors in integrated circuits approximately every two years]{.changed}
+[@Moore1998], [exemplifies this escalating complexity.
+This vast increase in elements and their interdependencies challenges traditional verification processes ]{.changed}[@Charette2009].
 Iterative improvements have been proposed in the past years, e.g. the introduction of higher levels of abstraction for design such as the *Formal Specification Level* [@DSW:12] and the *Electronic System Level* [@MBP:07], or the lifting of SAT solvers to solvers for *SAT Modulo Theory* (SMT) [@ES:2003;@BBC+:2005;@Wille2007SWORDAS;@Dutertre:2014;@Moura2008Z3AE], but these cannot and will not be able to cope with the complexity.
 The consequences are evident today: While several years back, the actual implementation process was the core activity in any design flow, verification dominates today.
 In fact, more than 40% of the time and costs within the design are devoted to prove the correctness of a system [@Foster:13].

 Because of this situation, we are convinced that verification cannot solely be addressed by incremental improvements of existing approaches anymore, but rather